Acts and Regulations

 Duty of agency respecting change of address, membership, employment or criminal charge

-13(1)A person licensed to operate an agency shall notify the Minister in writing of any of the following within seven days:
+13(1)A holder of a licence to operate an agency shall notify the Minister in writing of any of the following within seven days:

-(a) a change in the person’s address for service or in the address of a place at which the person carries on business;
+(a) a change in their address for service or in the address of a place at which they carry on business;

 (b) a change in the officers or members, in the case of a corporation, partnership or association of natural persons; and

-(c) a termination of employment of an agent employed by the person.
+(c) a termination of employment of an agent employed by them.

-14A person licensed to act as an agent shall notify the Minister in writing within seven days of a change in address for service.
+14(1)A holder of a licence to act as an agent shall notify the Minister in writing within seven days after

 Expiry and renewal of licence

-15(1)Subject to section 18, a licence, except a licence referred to in paragraph 7(1)(e) or (f), expires on the last day of the twenty-fourth month following the issuance or renewal of the licence unless sooner revoked.
+15(1)Subject to section 18, a licence, except a licence referred to in paragraph 7(1)(e), (f) or (g), expires on the last day of the twenty-fourth month following the issuance or renewal of the licence unless sooner revoked.

 15(2)Despite subsection (1), if a licence that was issued or renewed under this Act expires on March 31, 2017, and the licensee renews the licence on or before April 30, 2017, the licence expires on the last day of the month that next follows March 31, 2018, in which the first licence of that kind was issued to the licensee under this Act.

-15(3)On application to the Minister, a licence, except a licence referred to in paragraph 7(1)(e) or (f), may be renewed every 24 months on payment of the fee prescribed by regulation.
+15(3)On application to the Minister on a form provided by the Minister, a licence, except a licence referred to in paragraph 7(1)(e), (f) or (g), may be renewed every 24 months on payment of the fee prescribed by regulation.

-15(4)On application for renewal of a licence, a person who holds a licence to operate an agency shall file with the Minister a return showing
+15(4)On application for renewal of a licence, a holder of a licence to operate an agency shall file with the Minister a return showing

-(a) the address of each office or other place in which the person engaged in the business during the two immediately preceding licence years,
+(a) the address of each office or other place in which the holder engaged in the business during the two immediately preceding licence years,

-(b) the names and addresses of each employee who acted for or was employed by the person during the two immediately preceding licence years, and
+(b) the names and addresses of each employee who acted for or was employed by the holder during the two immediately preceding licence years, and

 (c) any other information that is prescribed by regulation.